 The size, art style, and tone differ.
 Moreover, most people enjoy the versatility and diversity of tarot experiences.

 How Do You Use a Tarot Deck?

-A tarot card reading starts with cards being drawn and put in a certain layout.
+A tarot card reading starts with cards being drawn and put in a specific layout.
 The reader asks the guest to pick out their preferred cards.

-Common spreads include the Three Card Spread and the Celtic Cross.
-Nevertheless, most decks have a guide book with guidelines on how to use them.
+Typical spreads include the Three Card Spread and the Celtic Cross.
+Nevertheless, most decks have a guidebook with guidelines for using them.

 The next step involves reading or interpreting the cards depending on their placement, symbolism, and orientation.
 While a few see tarot card reading as a form of self-exploration, others use it as an intuitive or psychic ability.
-If you are not sure about how to interpret the card placement or symbols, you can use the guide book that came with the cards.
+If you are unsure how to interpret the card placement or symbols, you can use the guidebook that came with the cards.

 Sometimes readers prefer to use sunlight or sage to cleanse their cards between readings.
-Nevertheless, this is optional, and you can choose to skip this step.
+Nevertheless, this is optional, and you can skip this step.

 Tips on Choosing Tarot Decks for Beginners